Gentle Giant Moving Company

 Gentle Giant Moving Company, Inc. is a national moving company which was founded by President Larry O'Toole, originated in Boston, Massachusetts in 1980.
 It has expanded from a single truck business in Massachusetts to opening offices across the United States.
 Gentle Giant Moving Company is now located in New Hampshire, Rhode Island, New York, Washington, D.C., North Carolina, Washington state, California, Philadelphia, and its newest office in Fort Lauderdale, Florida.

-Award-Winning Moving Company
+Awards

 Gentle Giant has been recognized by many organizations and awards since its inception including: